Adaptive Symmetrization of the KL Divergence: Experimental details and results

 In \cref{sec:algorithm} we compare our method with the weighted sum formulation, NF and WGAN.
 The 2D distribution we used for the comparison, inspired by \citet{midgleyFlowAnnealedImportance2023}, consisted of a Gaussian mixture with 40 components.
 The center of each component is drawn uniformly between 0 and 1, and each component has a standard deviation of 0.05.
 For the train set we used 800 samples, and for the test set 10,000 samples.
-We trained all models for 100,000 iterations with full batches of the whole train set.
-For the Lagrange multipliers we used a learning rate of \(10^{-4}\), while the lagrange multipliers corresponding to the \partition{} normalization constraints were trained with a learning rate of \(10^{-3}\) where \(\epsilon_{\zeta}=0.1\).
-Since some of the shapes have low entropies, we used the formulation in \cref{ap:negative_nll} in all datasets.
+We trained all models for 200,000 iterations with full batches of the whole train set.
+For the Lagrange multipliers we used a learning rate of \(10^{-3}\), and set \(\upartition=0.01\).
+We also set a weight decay of \(10^{-4}\) and gradient clipping of \(5.0\) for all methods to keep the GANs stable.

-For NF and our \pnf{} we used a neural spline flow (\cref{ap:architectures}) with 5 transforms and 8 bins.
-For our \pebm{} and WGAN's critic we used a residual MLP (\cref{alg:residual_mlp}) with 6 residual blocks and a hidden dimension of 64.
+For the main model \pmain{} and the WGAN generator we used a neural spline flow (\cref{ap:architectures}) with 4 transforms, 6 bins and hidden channels \(\left(32,32\right)\).
+For the proxy model \pproxy{} and WGAN's discriminator we used a residual MLP (\cref{alg:residual_mlp}) with 2 residual blocks and a hidden dimension of 128.